 I have a few areas of dry shade and while there are some perennials that do okay in dry shade, I believe shade plants look better when they are well watered.
 The problems can be remedied by winding either a soaker hose through the plants, or by installing a DIY Drip Watering System.
 One of the top items on my to do list this spring is to install this irrigation drip system set up in my new Shade area that we worked on last year.
 Our Shade Garden Makeover is an astonishing transformation, so check out the before, after and all the details, when you’ve finished up here.

 Slugs are a common problem in shade gardens.
-I tried several methods of controlling slugs in my shade gardens and the best one by far is a product called Sluggo.
+I tried several methods of controlling slugs in my shade gardens and the best one by far is an organic product called Sluggo.
 I sprinkle it around the base of the plants in the spring when they are first emerging and again in mid to late June.
 I’ve tried egg shells, beer and a few other methods, and Sluggo wins.

 Here’s a pretty little area under some tall pine trees with lamium, various types of hosta and ostrich ferns.
 Ostrich ferns are so pretty and you’ll see lots of them in my pictures today, but I cannot recommend them.
 You see I have a love/hate relationship with ostrich ferns.
 They spread by very long runner-type roots and unless one is very diligent and constantly weeds them out, they will take over an area in as little as one season.
 I worked hard to contain them in a few small areas at my former home.
 I take so much flack for calling Ostrich Fern (Matteuccia struthiopteris) “invasive” because they are native to North America.
 They do tend to crowd other perennials out and they know no boundaries.
 So beware.

 There are Ostrich Ferns at my new home and I will work to either contain them or annihilate them.
 It sounds harsh, I know, but if you’ve ever had them take over a garden, you’ll understand what I mean.
 Here’s a list of plants I recommend staying away from – Plants You Don’t Want In Your Garden.